jscoobyced/mynn/README.md

-Dockerfile for MariaDB and netcore runtime.
+Dockerfile for MongoDB and netcore runtime.